Lovers in Japan: Release and reception

 "Lovers in Japan" received high commendations from critics.
 Alexis Petridis of The Guardian review of the album, wrote: "Chris Martin's melodies ... shine: even his loudest detractor could hardly deny his way with a tune as evidenced here by '42' and 'Lovers in Japan'."
 Evan Sawdey of PopMatters remarked that the song is "stunning, jaw-dropping highlight".
 He added that "Martin pounds away at a bouncy toy-piano melody ... leading into a chorus where guitarist Jonny Buckland gets to unleash what might be the catchiest guitar riff he's written... (and yes, he absolutely bathes in the moment)."
 Joey Guerra of the Houston Chronicle described "Lovers in Japan" as a "joyous, romantic anthem that combines wistful rock riffs and gorgeous piano".
 He also wrote that the song is one of "the disc's best moments".

 Jed Gottlieb of the Boston Herald remarked that the piano sound in "Lovers in Japan/Reign of Love" hints at the 1968 song "Lady Madonna" by The Beatles, "before taking a neo-classical, Chopin-does-Britpop route".
 Jeff Crawford of the City Messenger wrote, "'Lovers in Japan/Reign of Love' and 'Strawberry Swing' rank among the band's best work".
 Josh Hathaway from The Plain Dealer wrote that "Lovers in Japan/Reign of Love" works "in just the opposite direction with 'Lovers' playing like an update of vintage Simple Minds, an almost anthem that never fully takes flight, before giving way to the gentle 'Reign of Love'".

-The song was performed on the Annie Mac Show on BBC Radio 1 on 27 November 2019 as part of a promotion for their album Everyday Life.
+In 2009, NPO Radio 2 ranked the song at number 434 on their annual Top 2000.
+It was later performed at BBC Radio 1's Annie Mac Show on 27 November 2019, as part of a promotional performance for their eighth album Everyday Life.